ukriorg/community.general/README.md

-# community.general
+# Community General Collection

-This repo contains the `community.general` Ansible Collection.
+This repo serves as a method of hosting the tar file of the `community.general` Ansible Collection.
 The collection includes many modules and plugins supported by Ansible community which are not part of more specialized community collections.
+It also contains fixes not yet merged into the main redition of the repo.

 You can find [documentation for this collection on the Ansible docs site](https://docs.ansible.com/ansible/latest/collections/community/general/).